bihealth/bih-cluster/bih-cluster/docs/overview/for-the-impatient.md

   Despite this, it is your responsibility to keep important files in the snapshot/backup protected home, ideally even in copy (e.g., a git repository) elsewhere.
   Also, keeping safe copies of primary data files, your published results, and the steps in between reproducible is your responsibility.
 - A place to store data indefinitely.
-  The fast GPFS storage is expensive and "sparse" in a way.
+  The fast CephFS Tier 1 storage is expensive and "rare".
+  CephFS Tier 2 is bigger in volume, but still not unlimited.
   The general workflow is: (1) copy data to cluster, (2) process it, creating intermediate and final results, (3) copy data elsewhere and remove it from the cluster
 - Generally suitable for primary software development.
   The I/O system might get overloaded and saving scripts might take some time.